join us for the first ever acacia moyo safari

 DAY SEVEN Tuesday, 1/11

-From Kijani House, you are just steps away from the world-famous Peponi’s Hotel, with its excellent food and drinks on a lovely sea-view patio.
+From Kijani House, you are just steps away from the world-famous Peponi’s Hotel, with its excellent food and drinks served on lovely sea-view patio.
 Explore the tiny village of Shela on foot.

 You will still have the whole morning to enjoy Lamu.
 At 1.30pm your boat captain will arrive to ferry you back to Lamu Airport for your 3.05 flight back to Wilson Airport in Nairobi, arriving at 17.05.
 From there, you will be taken to Jomo Kenyatta International Airport for your flight home.
 If you are flying Kenya Airways to JFK, your flight will leave at 11.30pm.
 We understand that this is a long wait at JKIA but there is no other choice.
 You will have time to deal with departure, eat dinner and calmly board your plane for the approximately 15-hour-flight back to JFK.